-A city founded by Alexander the Great in the autumn of 332 BC.
+Alexandria is a city founded by Alexander the Great in the autumn of 332 BC.
 It was situated originally on the low tract of land which separate the lake Mareotis from the Mediterranean, about 14 miles west of the Canopic mouth of the Nile.
 Before the city, in the Mediterranean, lay an island, upon the northeast point of which stood the famous lighthouse, the Pharos, built in the time of Ptolemy I in the 3rd century BC and said to have been 400 feet high.
-The island was connected with the mainland by a mole, called the Heptastadium, thus forming the two harbors.
+The island was connected with the mainland by a giant causeway (or "mole"), called the Heptastadium, thus forming the two harbors.

 The most magnificent quarter of the city was that called the Brucheion, which ran from the center to the eastern harbor.
 This quarter of the city contained the palaces of the Ptolemies, the Museum, for centuries the focus of intellectual life of the world, and the famous library; the mausoleum of Alexander the Great and of the Ptolemies, the temple of Poseidon, and the great theater.
 To the south was the beautiful gymnasium.
 The Serapeum, or temple of Serapis, stood in the western division of the city, which formed the Egyptian quarter, and was called Rhacotis; a small town of that name had occupied the site before the foundation of Alexandria.
 To the west of the city lay the great Necropolis, and to the east the race-course and suburb of Nicopolis.
 Much of the space under the houses was occupied by subterranean cisterns, which could hold enough water to supply the whole population of the city for a year.